ashejim/C964/_build/html/_sources/task2_c/task2_part_c.md

 An application (app) is simply software that performs specific tasks.
 ```

-:::{warning}
+:::{tip}
-*The rubric is currently under development.* Written holistically, many find the rubric difficult to understand.
-We recommend first referring to the guidelines on this webpage and the [Task 2 template](https://westerngovernorsuniversity-my.sharepoint.com/:w:/g/personal/jim_ashe_wgu_edu/ERGxhsNfkbhEutlkXVFITMQBPOmWlkVx1p5H0UisvnBesg?rtime=3q_Efs-u2kg).
+The official rubric and directions were written to map the project’s elements to specific competencies.
+However, to allow for a broad range of projects its language is necessarily also broad.
+For more specifics, we recommend referring to the guidelines on this webpage and the [Task 2 template](https://westerngovernorsuniversity-my.sharepoint.com/:w:/g/personal/jim_ashe_wgu_edu/ERGxhsNfkbhEutlkXVFITMQBPOmWlkVx1p5H0UisvnBesg?rtime=3q_Efs-u2kg).
 :::

 (task2_part_c:what_does_the_application_need_to_do)=